 Raegan Sealy is a singer, rapper and poet whose mission as an artist is to empower people to own their stories.
-Raegan delivered her TED Talk (or TED Rap, actually), How Rap Saves Lives to a standing ovation at TED HQ in December 2018.
-The Talk is due for release in Spring 2019.
+Raegan delivered her Ted Talk (or TED Rap, actually), How Rap Saves Lives to a standing ovation at TED HQ in December 2018.

 Raegan is also founder of non-profit, Sound Board NYC.
 The project brings rap, poetry and music workshops to underserved communities around the city, and was a featured project of Lady Gaga’s Born This Way Foundation in 2017.